 Privacy Statement – Nexi Consulting BV

-We focus on personal and organisation development.
+We focus on personal, team and organisation development.
 The right to privacy and protection of your personal life is an important part of this.
 It goes without saying that we respect your rights and that we carefully process and protect your personal data.
 In this Privacy Statement we inform you about how we process your personal data.

-This Privacy Statement applies to you when you visit our website (www.nexiconsulting.com, hereinafter referred to as ‘the Website’), when you contact us with a question or request, when you participate in a workshop, coaching session or program we offer.
+This Privacy Statement applies to you when you visit our website (www.nexiconsulting.com, hereinafter referred to as ‘the Website’), when you contact us with a question or request, download documentation, when you participate in a workshop, coaching session or program we offer.

 Nexi Consulting BV (hereinafter: Nexi Consulting, we, us) is the data controller.
 We have our registered office at Daniel Stalpertstraat 12hs, 1072XE in Amsterdam.
 You can reach us via email@example.com